premspal/DjangoWebBlog/README.md

 # DjangoWebBlog

-A simple blog application built with Django.
+A blog application built with Django.
-Credits: Corey Schafer
+Credits: Corey Schafer Youtube channel

 The site allows to:

 register as a user

-add a picture to your profile
+adding profile picture

 create, update and delete posts